 The study by Solike et al. (2005) demonstrates the traditional institution for water management in the Mkoji Subcatcment; namely, Njaanwa had two ways of associating for implementing water rotations called kamati ya zamu and a duty-based canal cleaning Committee called nsaragambo or maendeleo.
 These traditional institutions were able to manage water demand variations in dry and wet seasons.
 Additionally, in Mkoji substatement among the local ethnic group of the Wasafwa, an array of traditional leaders is called mwene (Pl. mamwene).
 Mwene is a chief to this ethnic group.
 Each mwene commands an area of roughly a new ward.
 The powers of mamwenes are more elaborate in water and natural resources management, where they enforce customs and traditions against cutting riparian trees, cultivating on water banks and polluting water bodies.

 Traditional local institutions for water resources management have existed for long time period in Sanya-Kware sub-catchment.
 The local community tends to maintain social cohesion through customs and norms.
 These local water institutions have been evolved over time where ownership of furrows based on clan.
 The clan and family heads are traditionally responsible for managing and maintaining irrigation furrows.
-At present furrows are a property of the village and traditional furrow Committee member are in charge for water allocation among farmers using the same source.
+At present furrows are the property of the village and traditional furrow Committee member are in charge for water allocation among farmers using the same source.

 Figure 2: Local catchment wide governance structure: Sanya-Kware-sub-catchment

-In Sanya-Kware almost traditional furrows Committee have similar structure for water allocation and management between furrows.
-Executive Committee consists of traditional furrow chairman, vice chairman, secretary and other members.
+In Sanya-Kware almost traditional furrow committees have similar structure for water allocation and management between furrows.
+The Executive Committee consists of traditional furrow chairman, vice chairman, secretary and other members.
 Branch Committees receive orders from the executive and are closely connected to the water users.

 Local water governance in highland zone

 Traditional furrow Committee consisting of furrow chairman, vice furrow chairman, secretary, treasurer, furrow guard and other members.
-Most of furrows located in the highland have no women involvement in the Committee, instead only men hold different positions in the Committee.
-They are rigid to cultural norms and most of people are chosen or elected as furrow chairmen.
-Clan furrow chairman is responsible for allocating and distributing water among members, going to the intake (water source) for checking water level and conducting some rituals in making traditional sacrifices like a goat or sheep to ensure water continues to flow at all seasons.
+Most furrows located in the highlands have no women involvement in the Committee, instead only men hold different positions in the Committee.
+They are rigid to cultural norms and most of the people are chosen or elected as furrow chairmen.
+The clan furrow chairman is responsible for allocating and distributing water among members, going to the intake (water source) to check water level and conducting some rituals in making traditional sacrifices like a goat or sheep to ensure water continues to flow at all seasons.

 Furrow Committee is responsible for preparing water allocation schedule, drafting local rules, organizing water users or villagers for furrow cleanliness and maintenance of the furrow.
 Members of the furrow (farmers) who attend the cleaning and maintenance of the furrow are the ones who have the right to be given water.
-Elections for the new members in the Committee are held every 3 years at the general village meeting.
+Elections for the new members of the Committee are held every 3 years at the general village meeting.
 If the traditional furrow Committee is found to be weak or having conflicts with the villagers is removed and new elections are held to choose other new members.
 All furrows are not registered with the Pangani Water Office.
 They have no bank account to keep large sum amount of money collected from members or money collected from law defaulters in water allocation.
 Traditional furrow Committee are also not aware with the newly created Water User Association (UWAMASAKWA) in the sub-catchment.

 Water allocation, conflict and management of furrows in the highland zone